gpeterson406/GreenwoodBanner_Book/_book/08-multipleLinearRegression.md

 ```

 The decision here would probably be to reject $H_0$.
 The chance of observing a
-slope for *Max.Temp* as extreme or more extreme thanassuming there really is no
+slope for *Max.Temp* as extreme or more extreme than assuming there really is no
 linear relationship between *Max.Temp* and *Snow Depth* (in a model with
 *Elevation*), is about 3%.